 Joanna Howland had been a sobering influence on her husband.
 Before their marriage George had been expelled from Harvard University for “playing cards, drinking spirituous liquors, and making improper noise.”
 He was now a wealthy and respected businessman.
 But three years after moving into the house, 22-year old Joanna Dorr died.
 Her husband moved into a “bachelor domicile” on Washington Place with his brother.

 No. 26 became the home of John Oothout, president of the Bank of New York.
 The Oothout family had been in America since the 17th century.
 John and his wife, the former Maria Josephine Youle, had eight children, two of which, John and Jane, had died in 1838 and 1839 respectively.

 John Oothout died on January 28, 1858.
 His widow remained in the Washington Square house as the children married and one-by-one left.
 Daughter Marie Josephine was the last to marry.
 She was highly involved in the Orphan Asylum Society of the City of New-York and by 1862 was its Treasurer.
-Also living in the home were daughter Eliza and her husband, woolen merchant Louis P. Sieberg.
+Also briefly living in the home were daughter Eliza and her husband, woolen merchant Louis P. Sieberg.

 No. 26 Washington Square North soon became home to the William Dare Morgan family.
 Morgan was married to Angelica Livingston Hoyt, whose social pedigree was remarkable by any standards.
 The New York Times would later recall that she “was born at Staatsburg, N.Y, in the Livingston house…Through her mother, a Livingston, she was closely related to the members of that family who had played such a prominent part in the early days of the Republic.
 Among her ancestors were two signers of the Declaration of Independence.”